tombetthauser/google-interview/README.md

 ```
-***Tricky-Trick:*** Use a hashmap to log the complements of each number that represents the other number you're looking for that would let you make the target sum.
-Boom 💥
+Tricky-Trick: Use a hashmap to log the complements of each number that represents the other number you're looking for that would let you make the target sum. 💥
 ```

 ### 2. Move Zeros to the Left